Skip to Content

 Time needed: 7 hours

-The longest day hike from The Divide Shelter is to Lake Mackenzie.
-This day hike option is long, however, Lake Mackenzie is one of my favorite spots on the entire trail.
+The longest day hike is from The Divide Shelter to Lake Mackenzie.
+Although this day hike option is lengthy, Lake Mackenzie is one of my favorite spots on the entire trail.
 The lake literally shines emerald green with an epic mountain backdrop and surrounding greenery.
-It was the most beautiful place I camped in when I hiked the full Routeburn Track.
+It was the most beautiful place I camped in when I hiked the full Routeburn Track!

 The length of the trail is what makes this section difficult.
 In fact, there is only an elevation gain of 550 meters (1,640 feet) from The Divide Shelter parking lot.
 However, with 24 kilometers (15 miles) to get through, this day hike should only be attempted by those wanting a challenge!